-When people hear “OCD,” most picture someone washing their hands repeatedly or obsessively organizing their desk.
-But OCD—short for Obsessive-Compulsive Disorder—is much more than that.
-It’s a mental health condition rooted in patterns of intrusive thoughts and repetitive behaviors that can deeply affect someone’s day-to-day life.
+When people hear โOCD,โ most picture someone washing their hands repeatedly or obsessively organizing their desk.
+But as Dr. Prakhar Jain, a leading psychiatrist in India, explains, Obsessive-Compulsive Disorder or OCD, is much more than that.
+Itโs a mental health condition rooted in patterns of intrusive thoughts and repetitive behaviors that can deeply affect someoneโs day-to-day life.

 But what actually causes OCD?
 And why does it affect some people more than others?
-Let’s explore what’s really going on behind the scenes—beyond the surface-level answers you usually hear.
+Letโs explore whatโs going on behind the scenes beyond the surface-level answers you usually hear.

 Why This Topic Matters